 Humber’s intensive Horticultural Technician Apprenticeship program stresses practical skills through applied study at our on-site construction laboratory and greenhouse, and in the Humber Arboretum.
-The in-college component of your program coincides with the typical slowdown in the horticultural industry from November through March.Courses Program Standards
+The in-college component of your program coincides with the typical slowdown in the horticultural industry during the winter months.Courses Program Standards

 Humber College has some of the best facilities for delivery of this type of education.
 The Humber Arboretum is a 250-acre botanical garden that surrounds the campus and includes ornamental gardens, woodland gardens, wildlife gardens, and ecologically diverse environments centred on the west branch of the Humber River.
 The Arboretum serves as a unique ‘living classroom’ for plant studies, construction, arboriculture and horticultural skills.
 Our new construction lab is housed in a weather protected 8000 square foot facility that allows construction of full-scale structures such as decks, gazebos, retaining walls, and water features.
 We also have excellent computer labs for teaching our CADD (computer aided design and drafting) courses.